-i'm anthony maocheia-ricci, a third year undergrad student at the university of waterloo. i'm studying human-computer interaction (under computer science) and psychology, and i've been spending my elective time in rhetoric and semiotic courses.
+i'm anthony maocheia-ricci, a fifth year undergrad student at the university of waterloo. i'm specializing in human-computer interaction (under computer science), minoring in psychology and cognitive science, and i've been spending my elective time in various other social science and humanities courses.

-my interests mainly lie in user experience design and human-computer interaction & social computing research. i also have interests in design for accessibility, ethical uses of AI, and sociolingusitics.
+my interests mainly lie in human-computer interaction & social computing research, particularly in the design of collaborative systems. i also have interests in design for accessibility, sustainability, and democratic decision-making.

 website made with <3 by me, anthony